 This study aimed to investigate the reliability of diabetic adipose-derived stem cells (ADSCs) for autologous cell-based therapies by exploring the functionality of signalling pathways involved in regulating oxidative stress and apoptosis.

 Materials and Methods

-Diabetes was induced in rats with a single intra-peritoneal injection of streptozotocin (STZ).
-The ADSCs were isolated from rats with diabetes (dADSCs) and rats without diabetes (nADSCs).
-Colony-forming unit (CFU) assay was used to compare colonies derived from dADSCs and nADSCs.
+In this experimental study, ADSCs were isolated from streptozotocin (STZ)-induced diabetic rats (dADSCs) and normal rats (nADSCs).
+The colonies derived from dADSCs and nADSCs were compared by colony-forming unit (CFU) assay.
 Reactive oxygen species (ROS) formation and total antioxidant power (TAP) were also measured.
-In addition the expression of antioxidant enzymes including CAT, SOD1, SOD3, GPx1, GPx3 and GPx4 were measured at mRNA level by RT-PCR.
-The protein expression of Bax, Bcl2, Caspase-3, total and phosphorylated JNK and P38 MAPK were analyzed by western blotting.
+Furthermore, the expression of antioxidant enzymes, including catalase (Cat), superoxide dismutase (Sod)-1 and -3, glutathione peroxidase (Gpx)-1, -3 and -4 was measured at mRNA level by semi-quantitative reverse transcriptase polymerase chain reaction assay.
+The expression of Bax, Bcl2, caspase-3, total and phosphorylated c-Jun N-terminal kinase (JNK) and P38 Mitogen-Activated Protein Kinase (MAPK) at protein level was analyzed by western blotting.